 What is Perceptual Informatics?

-Perceptual informatics concerns the process of acquiring, selecting, interpreting, and organizing sensory information.
-Our work is informed by Mathematics, Electronics, Biology, Neuroscience and Psychology.
+Perceptual informatics concerns the process of acquiring, selecting, interpreting, and organising sensory information.
+Our work is informed by:

 Thus perceptual informatics draws on many different disciplines with their own methodologies and perspectives, bringing together a common scientific paradigm, common engineering methods and a pervasive route from sensation to choice behaviour, technological development and practical application.

 Perception is one of the oldest fields within scientific psychology, and there are correspondingly many theories about its underlying processes.
 One of the oldest quantitative laws in psychology is Weber’s law (1834), which says that the smallest change in a natural stimulus intensity that we can perceive is proportional to the original intensity.